In This Article

 This course at Curtin University aims to add cybersecurity expertise to your existing IT or computational science skills.
 During your studies, you’ll take on industry-inspired projects and assessments to understand the theoretical and practical aspects of cyber security, particularly network defence.
 The learning outcomes of this program align with a range of industry-recognised certifications, including those provided by Cisco and Palo Alto.

-This course is designed to upgrade your existing IT/computational science skills and add cyber security to your field of expertise.
+Upgrade your existing IT/computational science skills and add cyber security to your field of expertise.

 Sustainability